 |50+ years old||Johnson & Johnson||2 months after last dose||4 months after 1st booster||1st booster – any

 2nd booster – Pfizer or Moderna

 For most people, receiving the prescribed doses of the COVID-19 vaccine (two for Moderna and Pfizer; one for Johnson & Johnson) causes enough of an initial immune system response to protect them from falling ill with COVID-19.

 But for people with weakened immune systems, the initial vaccine may not produce enough protective antibodies to prevent them from getting the disease – especially with new, more contagious strains of COVID-19 emerging.
-In these cases, people may need an additional dose of the vaccine for full protection.
+In these cases, people may need an additional dose of a COVID-19 vaccine for full protection.

-Who is eligible for a COVID-19 immunocompromised dose?
+Who is eligible for a COVID-19 vaccine immunocompromised dose?

 - Had an organ transplant

 - Had stem cell transplants within the past two years